 Farm to Community

 Farm to Community (F2C) encompasses multiple projects in Washington State that follow the shared model of funding for food assistance organizations to purchase produce directly from local small-scale farms.
-Operating across different scales, partners, and funding sources, King County Farmers Share, Farm to Food Pantry, and the Growing for Good partnership with PCC Markets and Neighborhood Farmers Markets all work under the Farm to Community umbrella to help reduce hunger, support small farm economies, prevent food waste, and increase access to healthy, local produce through networks of farms, food banks, meals programs, and volunteers throughout the state.
-Purchasing directly from local farmers allows for not only healthier, more diverse food options for people facing food insecurity, but helps these farms to prosper and create relationships within their communities, as they do not have to rely solely on being able to donate produce.
+Operating across different scales, partners, and funding sources, King County Farmers Share, Farm to Food Pantry, and the Growing for Good partnership with PCC Markets and Seattle Neighborhood Farmers Markets all work under the Farm to Community umbrella to help reduce hunger, support small farm economies, prevent food waste, and increase access to nutritious, local produce through networks of farms, food banks, meals programs, and volunteers throughout the state.
+Purchasing directly from local farmers allows for not only healthier, more diverse food options for people experiencing food & nutritional insecurity, but helps these farms to prosper and create relationships within their communities, as they do not have to rely solely on being able to donate produce.

 Harvest Against Hunger began working with these programs in 2014 with the creation of Farm to Food Pantry and added KCFS in 2019.
-PCC/NFM launched a partnership in 2020 in response to the COVID-19 pandemic and rising levels of food insecurity across the nation.
+PCC/NFM joined with HAH to launch a partnership in 2020 in response to the COVID-19 pandemic and rising levels of food insecurity across the nation.
 Farm to Community unifies common elements of these three programs to increase their effectiveness, efficiency, and create sustainable, resilient networks that will allow organizations to better provide solutions for hunger.
 We also work with many F2C partners through our Harvest VISTA program to build capacity and relationships with farms, volunteers, and other community organizations in their local areas.

 Follow the links below to find more information about each of these specific projects and what they are doing in communities across Washington.

-Program Contact: Maddie Price, Farm to Community Program Manager – maddie@harvestagainsthunger.org
+Olivia Jackiewicz, Farm to Community Program Manager

 Goals